motdotla/dotenv-expand/README.md

 If you need this ability, use [dotenvx](https://github.com/dotenvx/dotenvx) by shipping an encrypted .env file with your code - allowing safe expansion at runtime.

+### How can I override an existing environment variable?

+Use [dotenvx](https://github.com/dotenvx/dotenvx) as dotenv-expand does not support this.

+dotenv-expand is a separate module (without knowledge of the loading of `process.env` and the `.env` file) and so cannot reliably know what to override.

 ## Contributing Guide

 See [CONTRIBUTING.md](CONTRIBUTING.md)